 Suggestions

-Split the monolithic content into focused sub-files (e.g., ANTI_PATTERNS.md, DEBUGGING.md, QUALITY_CHECKS.md, TECHNICAL_DECISIONS.md) and make SKILL.md a concise overview with clear navigation links to each.
+Split the content into separate focused files (e.g., ANTI_PATTERNS.md, DEBUGGING.md, QUALITY_CHECKS.md, DECISION_CRITERIA.md) and make SKILL.md a concise overview with clear links to each.

-Add explicit feedback loops to the Quality Check Workflow (e.g., 'If build fails → fix type errors → re-run type-check before proceeding to Phase 4').
+Add explicit validation/feedback loops to workflows, especially the Quality Check Workflow (e.g., 'If build fails with type errors, run type-check first to isolate issues before fixing').

 | Dimension | Reasoning | Score |